JANUARY HOME SALES SLOW MOSTLY OWING TO A DEARTH OF NEW LISTINGS

 Debt: To consolidate or not to consolidate?
 That is the question

-General Krishna Menon 18 Feb
+General 18 Feb

 If you are a Canadian living in debt, you are not alone.
 According to Statistics Canada, household debt grew faster than income last year, with Canadians owing $1.79 for every dollar of household disposable income to debt(1).